lilbandit1979/cnmb_pages/pages/category/blog/01.hurling-and-camogie-finals-2017/blog_item.md

 4.30: DIV 4 Camogie GS Nás               vs     Clogherinkoe

 ### Please note:
-* Remember: All participating teams must bring 3 teamsheets with names of all players including dates of birth and corressponding jersey numbers for Cumann admin puropses and for accurate media coverage.
+* Remember: All participating teams must bring 3 teamsheets with names of all players including dates of birth and corresponding jersey numbers for Cumann admin puropses and for accurate media coverage.
 * Best of luck to all children and mentors on their big day.